hachyderm/community/community.hachyderm.io/content/en/docs/moderation/reporting/_index.md

 [omg.hachyderm.io](https://omg.hachyderm.io) for this),
 request updates / changes to the docs, and so on.
 There are issue templates for the most common issues that prompt users for the information we need to respond to requests efficiently.
-Depending on whether the request / conversation is about moderation issue or a partial / full outage, a member of the corresponding team or teams will respond.
+Depending on the nature of the request / discussion, a member of the infrasture team and/or the moderation team will respond.